-Legionella pneumophila and other bacteria can cause an infection known as Legionellosis.
+- 2.1 Legionella pneumophila and other bacteria can cause an infection known as Legionellosis.
 Legionnaires' disease is a primary pneumonia that principally affects those who are susceptible, due to age, illness, immunosuppression, smoking, etc., and may be fatal.
-However, it is a significant health issue for anyone who is exposed to the spores of the bacteria.

-Legionella bacteria are present in water systems and do not pose a significant health concern if the appropriate control measures are in place and maintained.
-The risk from Legionella bacteria increases if the water in the systems is stagnant (i.e. in 'dead legs' or when the system is not in use for a period of time) and bio-film can develop on the inside of the water pipes.
-This bio-film provides nutrients, protection for temperature and biocides and encourages proliferation of the bacteria.
-Legionella proliferation can be suppressed by controlling the water temperature and by keeping the flow of water through the system consistent.

-It is not possible to contract Legionnaires' disease by drinking or bathing in contaminated water and the disease cannot easily be transferred from person to person.
-The spores of the bacteria typically need to be airborne (as an aerosol) and breathed in to cause the pneumonia associated with Legionnaires disease.

-HTM 04-01 Safe Water In Healthcare Premises gives advice and guidance about the installation and management of water systems within the NHS, however it must be recognised that the Yorkshire Ambulance Trust estate is different from the estate considered in the drafting of that suite of documents.
-The trust estate is not 'healthcare' estate, in that it is not visited by patients.
-The requirements of the trust therefore fall much more in keeping within the Approved Code of Practice L8, as published by the Health and Safety Executive, that requires certain duties of an employer.
+However, it is a significant health issue for anyone who is exposed to bacteria of a respirable size. - 2.2 Legionella bacteria are likely to be present in domestic water systems and do not pose a significant health concern if the appropriate control measures are in place and maintained.
+The risk from Legionella bacteria increases if the water within the systems' remains stagnant (i.e. in 'dead legs' or when the system or outlets are not in use for a period of time) and bio-film can develop within the distribution pipework This bio-film provides nutrients, protection from temperature and biocides and encourages proliferation of the bacteria.
+Legionella proliferation is primarily suppressed by controlling the water temperature, by ensuring the system and its components remain clean and by ensuring the flow of water through the system is consistent. - 2.3 It is not possible to contract Legionnaires' disease by drinking or bathing in contaminated water and the disease cannot easily be transferred from person to person.
+The spores of the bacteria typically need to be airborne (as an aerosol) and breathed in to cause the pneumonia associated with Legionnaires disease. - 2.4 HTM 04-01 Safe Water In Healthcare Premises provides advice and guidance regarding the installation and management of water systems within the NHS, however it must be recognised that the Yorkshire Ambulance Trust estate is not typical of other healthcare estates in that its properties are not visited or occupied by patients.
+The requirements of the Trust therefore fall much more in keeping within the Approved Code of Practice L8, as published by the Health and Safety Executive, that requires certain duties of an employer.
 This is therefore referred to within the scope of this Policy.